d-kuro/personal-website/content/authors/admin/_index.md

 ---

 Hi, I'm a software engineer interested in Kubernetes and other cloud-native technologies.
-I am currently working as an SRE at Quipper, Ltd.
+I am currently working as an software engineer at Z Lab Corporation.

 I want to make use of the experience I gained on the job to contribute to other companies.
 If your company has any problems or questions about Kubernetes, please contact us!